yucongzh/Laryngoscopic-Image-Segmentation-Toolkit/README.md

 </div>

 ## Using the code
-The codes will be available after the paper is accepted.
 First download our trained [U-Net and YOLO-v5 model checkpoints](https://huggingface.co/yucongzh/glottis_segmentation/tree/main).
-Then download the [SAM model checkpoint](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) from the Github page of segment-anything for the model type of `vit_h`.
+Then download the [SAM model checkpoint](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) for the model type of `vit_h` from the Github page of segment-anything.
 Next download the code in the [Toolkit](https://github.com/EEugeneS/Laryngoscopic-Image-Segmentation-Toolkit/blob/main/Toolkit).
+The `Utils` includes all of the functions and `main.py` is for the inference.

 ## License